tirtharajdash/CS-F425_Deep-Learning/README.md

 | Lab 0: Basics of Python and PyTorch | [Python Tutorial Series](https://pythonprogramming.net/introduction-learn-python-3-tutorials/) by Sentdex <br> [Python Intro](https://cs231n.github.io/python-numpy-tutorial) by Justin Johnson <br>Section 2.1-2.3 of [d2l.ai](http://d2l.ai/) | [video](https://drive.google.com/file/d/1Be1aqGczs2d8pLkyvPESxyGjYSNonnZK/view?usp=sharing) |  [Notebook1](https://colab.research.google.com/drive/1HvAnGuGy6PaZyBtPNtYGUmvH-6CVDn5H?usp=sharing) <br> [Notebook2](https://colab.research.google.com/drive/1UQYTwZ6_y3ifZBfgIbn0INC87EmjPPtD?usp=sharing) |
 | Lab 1 | | |

+## Using our course materials

+Using materials from this course is absolutely free.
+However, if you are tech-blogger or a course instructor or a student outside BITS Pilani (Goa Campus) and you are using our course materials for any non-profitable purposes, please credit this course page by providing a proper reference to this page.
+Any profitable usage of these materials needs permission from the owner ([Tirtharaj Dash](https://tirtharajdash.github.io/)).